-Tutorial-style exercises and solutions will be provided on the SMSTC website.
-However, SMSTC module teams are not responsible for running tutorial support; this is organised by each university individually and could consist of scheduled classes or of a designated person who will deal with questions on request.
-If you are unsure who is responsible for tutorials in your institution then you should contact your department's Postgraduate Director in the first instance.
+Exercises and solutions will be provided on the SMSTC website.
+However, SMSTC module teams are not responsible for tutorial support; this is organised by each university individually and could consist of scheduled classes or a designated person who will deal with questions on request.
+If you are unsure who is responsible for tutorials in your institution you should contact your department's Postgraduate Director in the first instance.